Perturbed Wess-Zumino-Witten models and N=(2,2) supersymmetric sigma models on Lie groups with complex structure: Perturbed WZW model with complex structure as an integrable model

 \subsection{\bf An example}

-In the following, we will give example for WZW model perturbed with complex structure on Heisenberg Lie group ${\bf{A_{4,8}}}$.
+In the following, we will give example for WZW model perturbed with complex structure on Heisenberg Lie group ${\bf{A_{4,8}}}$\footnote{Note that in real domain this Lie algebra is different from the Nappi-Witten Lie algebra \cite{NW} which is isomorphic to ${\bf{A_{4,10}}}$ \cite{P}; however, in complex domain they are isomorphic.}.
 Heisenberg Lie algebra with basis $\{X_{1},..,X_{4}\}$ has the following set of non-trivial commutation relations \cite{P}

 Here, we obtain a non-degenerate ad-invariant metric by using the general solution of (\ref{20}) as follows In order to write (\ref{30}) and (\ref{34}) explicitly, we need $g^{-1}\partial_{\alpha} g$.
-To this end, we use the following parametrization of the Lie group G
+To this end, we use the following parametrization of Lie group G

-where ${X_{i}}$ and ${x^{i}}$ are generators and parameters of the Lie group $G$, respectively.
+where ${X_{i}}$ and ${x^{i}}$ are generators and parameters of Lie group $G$, respectively.
 Inserting our specific choice of the parametrization (\ref{61}) then $g^{-1}\partial_{\alpha} g$ takes the following form \cite{MR}